matteoferla/GNB2_analysis/README.md

 Rosetta pmut_scan was performed on three of the models in order to get a mutational landscape.
 This repacks sidechains but does not alter backbones.
 Consequently, some mutations that are deleterious are neutral when the backbone is allowed to move.

+The images of the landscapes can be found in [pmut_scan folder)[pmut_scan].

+Additionally two sets of violin plots are present.
+One is the distribution of scores, while the other is the scores subtracted by the unbound model, making it a crude interface score.